Status: Supported for use via the One Wales Medicines process | |

 Licence status: Off-label use for this licensed medicine

-Licensed alternative medicines or Health Technology Assessment advice for alternative medicines: As mentioned in the last report, a review of TA693: Olaparib plus bevacizumab for maintenance treatment of advanced ovarian, fallopian tube or primary peritoneal cancer is currently underway.
+Licensed alternative medicines or Health Technology Assessment advice for alternative medicines: Since the last report, TA946: olaparib plus bevacizumab for maintenance treatment of advanced ovarian, fallopian tube or primary peritoneal cancer was published in January 2024.

-Effectiveness: A repeat literature search conducted by AWTTC identified one retrospective cohort study which analysed the clinical effectiveness of bevacizumab pertinent to the recommendation and one meta-analysis investigating quality of life (QOL) in ovarian cancer patients treated with bevacizumab.
+Effectiveness: A repeat literature search conducted by AWTTC identified two retrospective cohort studies which analysed the clinical effectiveness of bevacizumab pertinent to the recommendation.

 Safety: No new relevant safety analyses identified in the repeat literature search.